herotechcourse/spring-ecommerce-product/README.md

 ### Cleanup & Simplification

-- Remove manual ID generation logic from `ProductStore.createAndReturnId()` → _this is not ID creator, ask to reviewer again_.
+- Remove manual ID generation logic from `ProductStore.createAndReturnId()` → _this is not ID creator, ask reviewer again_.
 -[ ] In `TextFixture.kt`, move `FLAT_WHITE` and `AMERICANO` under the `Dummy` object or remove `Dummy` altogether -[x] Reconsider the placement and responsibility of `AssertTemplate` → Delete Decide whether assertion logic should be part of the fixture or separated.